JuanMBZ/DS2Proj_NotationConverter/README.md

 Or by directly downloading the source files from this repository.

-To compile (assuming gcc is already in your system), if your system has the make program, just run:
+To compile (assuming gcc is already in your system) with make, just run:
 > make

 Otherwise, run with gcc: